wearsshoes/meadow/src/meadow/core/notes.knowledge.md

 Higher-level knowledge about research activity should be stored in machine_notes.knowledge.md and frequently updated.

 Source notes:
-- A note should be generated for each document, chat, website, or other source.
+- A note should be generated for each document, chat, website, or other source
-- Notes which come from the same source and share the same topic should be merged.
+- Notes which come from the same source and share the same topic should be merged
 - Notes are organized hierarchically in folders as app/window_title/subject.md
   - Example: Preview/SanMateoBudgetPDF/fiscal_summary.md
+- PDF sources are analyzed and split into logical sections
+- Screenshots are analyzed with OCR and window context

 - Each note requires metadata frontmatter:
 ```yaml